ng-Classic/ng-classic/aio/content/guide/ngmodule-faq.md

 *   Module classes.
 *   Service classes.
-*   Non-Angular classes and objects, such as strings, numbers, functions, entity models, configurations, business logic, and helper classes.
+*   Non-Angular Classicclasses and objects, such as strings, numbers, functions, entity models, configurations, business logic, and helper classes.

 ## Why list the same component in multiple `NgModule` properties?